him-cw/mpi-operator/README.md

 ## Monitoring an MPI Job

-Once the `MPIJob` resource is created, you should now be able to see the created pods matching the specified number of GPUs.
+Once the `GroupJob` resource is created, you should now be able to see the created pods matching the specified number of GPUs.
 You can also monitor the job status from the status section.
 Here is sample output when the job is successfully completed.

 ```
 kubectl get -o yaml mpijobs tensorflow-benchmarks